carolinescranton01/cs_projects/LongReads_Analysis/longreads_pipeline.md

 ## Step 2: Filter low-quality reads using filtlong

-Filtlong (https://github.com/rrwick/Filtlong) filters short reads and reads with low quality.
+Filtlong (https://github.com/rrwick/Filtlong) filters long reads and reads with low quality.
 The code below filters reads which are shorter than 1000 base pairs (long reads should be 10-100 kb in length) and keeps the top 90% of reads with the best quality.
 The input is input.fastq.
 The last part of the command ( > output.fastq) outputs into a new file called output.fastq.
 Below is the single-sample command, and the loop command.

 ```
 # if not already activated: